-The Tall Ships visited Liverpool in 2018 - At the moment there are no UK ports registered to host the tall ships again until at least 2022, (updated on 07/02/2019)
+The Tall Ships visited Liverpool in 2018 - At the moment there are no UK ports registered to host the international tall ships festivals again until at least 2022 (updated on 07/02/2019)

 Three Festival's Tall Ships Regatta 2018

 The Tall Ships are coming to Liverpool for May Bank Holiday Weekend, not only will the event mark the fifth time this cultural city has hosted the tall ships, it will also coincide with the International Mersey River Festival, a three day celebration of Liverpool's historic waterfront.